jueves, 19 de diciembre de 2019

 What is a point?
 A point has no dimension.
 It is the source of all shapes and the beginning of all dimensions.
 The point is not an object.
 The subject is not an object.
 The subject experiences itself in relation to the manifest creation.

 Where is the point?
-In a conversation with Raimon Panikkar, I mention that we practised Centering Prayer.
+In a conversation with Raimon Panikkar, I referred to Centering Prayer.
 "Ah," he exclaimed, Centering Prayer, and added, "the Center is everywhere!"

 The center being everywhere conveys the idea of eternity.
 Eternity brings into relationship time and space.
-Eternity awareness is the gate that offers relief from the limitations of the time-space where the ego resides.
+Eternity awareness is the gate that offers relief from the limitations of time-space which is the place the ego resides.

 Find the center or "seek ye first the kingdom of God, and his righteousness and all things shall be added unto you" (He will give you everything you need) Matt 6 (33)